parsegraph/isrtl/DEPLOYING.md

 ## Deployment

-1. Ensure package number is incremented in both package.json and package-prod.json.
+1. Ensure package's build number is incremented in both package.json and package-prod.json.

 2. Push to github on main.